center-key/replacer-util/README.md

 | `;`       | `{{semi}}`           |
 | ` `       | `{{space}}`          |

+Alternatively, escaping for the command line can be avoided with macros you define in your project's **package.json** file (see documentation below).

 ### 4. Example CLI usage
 Examples:
    - `replacer src build`<br>